sarthaksharma27/Wavelength/readme.md

 # Wavelength - Riverside clone

-Record remote conversation with studio quality!
+Record remote conversation in studio quality!

 Guests join via WebRTC, high-quality local recording, chunks upload to cloud in real-time, and also added the feature to merge them using FFmpeg in real time for the final video.
 Was a fun build!